azer89/SimpleOpenGL/README.md

 ### Build
 * The project and external dependencies are built using Visual Studio 2022 x64 and C++20
+* OpenGL 4.6 is used but the porting to Direct State Access (DSA) is still ongoing.

 ### Credit
 * [learnopengl.com](https://learnopengl.com/)